DaddyWarbucks/feathers-fletching/docs/hooks.md

   }
 });

-// idList may be very long...

-const ids = idList.map(record => record.id);

-const joinQuery = {
-  ...query,
-  artist_id: { $in: ids }
-}
+// Furthermore, when sorting with a join query, the main service

-// $in queries can be slow in some DB's
+// also must disable pagination.
+This can be an extremel

 ```

-> While this service works great when querying across all types of services.
-It is recommended to use one of the adapter specific hooks like `sequelizeJoinQuery`.
+> This technique of searching across services has some known performance limitations.
+Join queries fetch a list of  unpaginated IDs from their services, and this list of ids may be very long.
+These IDs are then used within an `$in` query, which is generally not a performant query operator.
+When sorting with a join query, the main service also disables pagination, meaning all results are returned from the database and sorted in memory.
+While this hook works great when querying across multiple types of feathers database adapters, most applications use one type of database adapter.
+It is recommended to use one of the database adapter specific hooks like `sequelizeJoinQuery`.
+These database specific hooks are able to handle the filtering and sorting at the database level and are much more performant.

 > When using this hook on the client, use the [disablePagination](https://hooks-common.feathersjs.com/hooks.html#disablepagination) hook on the server to ensure proper results.
 Then be sure to include `$limit: -1` with your join query like `artist: { name: 'Johnny Cash', $limit: -1 }`.
 Otherwise, the query passed to the join service will not return all joined records and your result set will be incomplete.